MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUserPstnSettings.md

 ```

 ### -Confirm
-The Confirm switch causes the command to pause processing, and requires confirmation to proceed.
+The Confirm switch causes the command to pause processing and requires confirmation to proceed.

 ```yaml
 Type: SwitchParameter